is poised to make its biggest U.S. asset management acquisition

 , global head of Macquarie Investment Management

-] (as well as president of Delaware Funds and head of Americas for the Sydney-based Macquarie Group), confirmed that MAM has agreed a pair of deals: first, to buy Ivy Investments'
+] (as well as president of Delaware Funds and head of Americas for the Sydney-based Macquarie Group), confirmed that MAM has agreed to a pair of deals: first, to buy Ivy Investments'

 ] Overland Park, Kansas-based parent, Waddell & Reed Financial, Inc.